Skip to main content

 Example: ECS infrastructure provisioning

-This example shows an AWS CDK TypeScript application that provisions the infrastructure for an ECS deployment and includes the required output of AWS region.
+The following example shows an AWS CDK TypeScript application that provisions infrastructure for an ECS deployment and exposes the stack outputs required by the Harness Infrastructure Definition.
+Expand the section to review the full application.

 import * as cdk from 'aws-cdk-lib';